-Like so many industries that went through an era of productisation to be able to mass manufacture items will scale and at low cost, the wealth management industry is also in many ways moving on to the next chapter, that or ‘de-productisation’ or perhaps better called the era of ‘mass customisation’.
+Like many industries that underwent an era of productisation to mass manufacture items at scale and low cost, the wealth management industry is also moving on to the next chapter: ‘de-productisation’, or perhaps more aptly, the era of ‘mass customisation’.

 The implications of this are deep and broad, especially where so much of the industry infrastructure, cultures, systems, and commercial foundations have been based on products and related disciplines (ratings, platforms, profiles, etc).
-When the engine room of investing value moves from inside what is often a closed product structure to a more transparent client customised portfolio approach, quite a few things change, and not least being the basis of industry power.
+The shift from a closed product structure to a transparent, client-customized portfolio approach changes many aspects, including the basis of industry power.

-Unlike many transitions of the past through, in this transition, we are seeing that nearly all players across the supply chain are starting to play similar games, or at least position themselves in similar ways.
+In this transition, unlike many of the past, we see nearly all players across the supply chain starting to adopt similar strategies, or at least positioning themselves similarly.
 The commonality is that there appears to be a race as to who is the organisation that can have a relationship with an investor and manages portfolios for them, ideally customised to the investors specific rules, preferences, or constraints.
 We are seeing asset managers providing model portfolios, we are seeing investment platforms operating discretionary services or products, and we are seeing investment advisers adopting being portfolio managers.

-With such a collision of supply chain participants starting to overlap with each other outside their traditional ‘swim lanes’ we are going to and are already see changing industry dynamics, changing relationships, and ‘coopetition’ forming.
+This overlap of supply chain participants outside their traditional ‘swim lanes’ is leading to changing industry dynamics, evolving relationships, and the emergence of ‘coopetition’.

 Smart money then asks ‘so where does this end up and who wins ?’ – which is far from clear and may differ in different markets with different regulations and incumbent positions.
 One thing though is for sure – there is a race for relationships with consumer investors as if you don’t have that then your strength in the supply chain is reduced.

 So in this era of ‘deproductisation’ some things to consider: